derryl0925/Dino-Nuggies/README.md

 Our project, "Dino Nuggies," ventures into the fascinating correlation between the locations of dinosaur fossils and the modern-day geographic distribution of fossil fuel production.
 We present an interactive set of plots that showcase the historical resting places of dinosaurs juxtaposed with current data on oil, coal, and gas production across various countries.

-Our predictive plot for 2024, based on data from 2020 and the quantity of dinosaur bones found in each country, aims to provide an insightful forecast into the future of energy resources.
+Our predictive plot for 2025, based on data from 2020 and the quantity of dinosaur bones found in each country, aims to provide an insightful forecast into the future of energy resources.

 ## Plots Overview

 1. **Dinosaur Bone Distribution:** A map indicating the number of dinosaur bones found in each country.
 2. **Oil Production Analysis:** A visualization of oil production quantities by country, compared to the dinosaur bone distribution.
-3. **Coal and Gas Production:** Similar to the oil production plot, these maps show coal and gas production in each country in relation to dinosaur fossil sites.
+3. **Bone and Oil Comparison:** Comparison between bone dinosaur bone distribution and oil production in each country.
-4. **Predictive Energy Plot for 2024:** Using historical data and dinosaur bone discoveries, we extrapolate a predictive model for potential fossil fuel production in the year 2024.
+4. **Predictive Oil Production Plot for 2025:** Using historical data and dinosaur bone discoveries, we extrapolate a predictive model for potential oilproduction in the year 2025.

 ## Conclusion